INTERNATIONAL

 • Siouan: Spoken by tribes in the Great Plains and Mississippi Valley, Siouan languages provide names that resonate with the natural world.
 Chapa (beaver) is ideal for a hardworking cat, Anpaytoo (radiant) suits a stunning feline, and Tallulah (running water) evokes a sense of grace and movement.

-See also The Enchanting World of Indian Cat Names: A Celebration of Culture and Purrfection
+See also The Enchanting World of Hungarian Cat Names: A Purrfect Blend of History, Myth, and Charm

 Sample Native American Cat Names by Language Family and Meaning